benwiz/sasha/README.md

   - Clojure `get-location` get current coordinates and known geolocation
   - Clojre call `get-location` and perform an action
     - Trigger sms with name of location, for now
-- Currently, to add a new field to an existing model the following steps must be performed.
-This should not be so complex.
+- Currently, to add a new field to an existing model the following steps must be performed:
-  - Update the sylink `models.go`
+  - Update the sylink `models.go` (this is okay)
-  - Perform some logic around null values and naming conventions inside `update-dynamodb`
+  - Perform some logic around null values and naming conventions inside `update-dynamodb` (this should not be necessary).
 - Migrate from IFTTT to Zing as the hub.
 Maybe with Greengrass.

 - Low priority